 Germany and Yugoslavia sever diplomatic relations following the pro-British coup of 27 March.

 British CIGS General John Dill is in Belgrade for discussions of joint defense with the Yugoslav government.

 East African Campaign: The Italians and Germans know that the end is near for Massawa due to the collapse of the defenses at Keren.
-After dark, three (Leone, Pantera and Tigre) of the last six destroyers there put to sea.
+After dark, three (Leone, Pantera, and Tigre) of the last six destroyers there put to sea.
 Their intent is to raid the Gulf of Suez and then scuttle themselves.
-However, one of the destroyers, Leone, runs aground in the dark shortly after dark, cancelling the operation.
+However, one of the destroyers, Leone, runs aground in the dark shortly after dark, canceling the operation.
 Since the destroyer cannot be recovered quickly, the other two destroyers sink the Leone, then return to Massawa.

 The Indian 9th Infantry Brigade takes Teclesan.
 This is on the road to Asmara.

 |The Cookie bomb (upper left) falling on Emden, 31 March 1941.|

 RAF Bomber Command also attacks shipping off Le Havre, continuing its focus on Axis shipping.
 Another group of RAF aircraft attack shipping off the Frisian Islands.
 Bremen also receives attention.

 The Luftwaffe sends 47 bombers to attack Hull, dropping 39 tons of high explosives and 22,688 incendiaries.
 The docks are hit, along with the police station and an infirmary.
 Estimates are that the raid destroys 500 houses and damages 2000 more.
 There are 44 deaths and 72 badly wounded.

 The early part of the month featured several sharp raids on England.
 There are 4259 civilian deaths and 5557 injured.
 Many children have returned to the cities after a quiet period earlier in the year, and 598 of them perish during March.